 - When using an internal menstrual product overnight, insert it just before going to bed and change (in case of a tampon) or rinse (when it’s a menstrual cup) immediately after waking up.

-- Don’t just use internal menstrual products, alternate between intravaginal protection ((sponge) tampons and cups) and (washable) sanitary pads.
+- Don’t just use internal menstrual products, alternate between intravaginal protection ((sponge) tampons and cups) and (washable) sanitary pads or period panties.

 - Sterilise your menstrual cup before and after every menstruation, according to the instructions on the packaging.